Nurses for Tomorrow Scholarship Eligibility Guidelines

 Undergraduate scholarships are intended for students enrolled in accredited undergraduate nursing degree programs.
 Each undergraduate scholarship recipient must be awarded at least $500.
 Grants awards will be determined based upon the number of full-time nursing students enrolled in the undergraduate nursing program.

 Graduate scholarships are intended for students enrolled in accredited master's in nursing programs (MN, MSN).
+Each graduate scholarship recipient must be awarded at least $2500.
 Grant awards will be determined based upon the number of master's-level nursing students enrolled in the master's in nursing degree program.

 Doctoral scholarships are intended for students enrolled in accredited doctoral of nursing practice degree programs.
 Each doctoral of nursing practice scholarship recipient must be awarded at least $2500.
 Grants awards will be determined based upon the number of nursing students enrolled in the doctoral of nursing practice program.